Decoding Temporal Relationships with DynCRep

 module.
 This function calculates the Area Under the Curve (AUC)

 for the given temporal arrays.
-We can use this function to compute the AUC for each time step, i
+We can use this function to compute the AUC for each time step, i.e., the probability that a randomly selected edge has higher expected value than a randomly

 selected non-existing edge.
 A value of 1 means perfect reconstruction, while 0.5 is pure random chance.